ysairaaj/Palmprint-recognition/README.md

 The code implements the following pictorial representation :
 ![Spatial_transform_net](config2.PNG)

-Some examples f ROI extraction by the trained network are :
+Some examples of ROI extraction by the trained network are :
 ![Ex:1](diagram2.png)  and ![Ex:2](diagram3.png)